Followers

 British officers to serve in the Continental Army

 But this edition highlights a man whose legacy of service to his new nation is complex and, in some ways, tragic.
-Arthur St. Clair was a man of intelligence and industry whose uneven military talents cloak a career of dedication, patriotism, and no small amount of frustration.
+Arthur St. Clair was a man of intelligence and industry whose inconsistent military talents mask a career of dedication, patriotism, and considerable frustration.

 From Medicine to Military

-Born in Truro, Scotland in 1736 to a family of some means, St. Clair attended the University of Edinburgh where he studied medicine.
-In 1757, St. Clair changed his career path by purchasing a commission as ensign in the 60th Foot (Royal American Regiment) and came to America in 1757 to fight in the French and Indian War.
+Born in Truro, Scotland, in 1736 to a relatively well-off family, St. Clair attended the University of Edinburgh to study medicine.
+In 1757, he shifted his career by buying a commission as an ensign in the 60th Foot (Royal American Regiment) and traveled to America in the same year to fight in the French and Indian War.

 Private - 60th Regiment of Foot